google/zetasql/docs/geography_functions.md

 If `geography_expression` is a point or a line, returns zero.
-If `geography_expression` is a collection, returns the area of the polygons in the collection; if the collection does not contain polygons, returns zero.
+If `geography_expression` is a collection, returns the area of the polygons in the collection; if the collection doesn't contain polygons, returns zero.

 The optional `use_spheroid` parameter determines how this function measures distance.
 If `use_spheroid` is `FALSE`, the function measures distance on the